-CPT Codes are codes that you and other medical professionals and laboratory personnel use to document the medical services and procedures you provide to patients.
+Medical CPT Coding are codes that you and other medical professionals and laboratory personnel use to document the medical services and procedures you provide to patients.
 CPT stands for Current Procedural Terminology, and the five-digit codes are recorded by medical billing specialists who process laboratory billing claims.
 Each unique code corresponds to a designated service, translated into a numeric, or alphanumeric code, depending on the procedure or service.
-CPT codes are divided into three different categories, simply named Category 1, Category 2, and Category 3.
+Medical CPT coding divided into three different categories, simply named Category 1, Category 2, and Category 3.

 Category 1 CPT Codes

 Category 1 CPT codes correspond to specific procedures and services offered by medical providers and laboratories.
 Many medical coders focus on and most frequently use these codes because it’s one of the more important categories of the three.
 Category 1 is divided into six different sections, which consist of the following: